-Scenario Which students would be working remotely
+Scenario Which students would be working remotely What would happen in school?
+How will teachers support learning for those students at home?
+Four: Full closure.

-Four: Full All students.

-closure.
-There may be times

 All students.

-There may be times

-when the school can

-offer students from

-those whose

-parents/carers are key

-workers but this must

-not be assumed as a

-given.

-What would happen in school?

-(If available).
-Children of key workers only and vulnerable children.
-They will be supervised by adults in school.
-They will be following their normal school timetable, including morning and afternoon tutor time, via work which will all be provided through Class Charts and TEAMS.
+There may be times when the school can offer students from those whose parents/carers are key workers but this must not be assumed as a given. will be supervised by adults in school.
+They will be following their normal school timetable, including morning and afternoon tutor time, via work which will all be provided through Class Charts and TEAMS. interactions, some recorded content and some uploaded files will be shared through Class Charts and TEAMS.

-How will teachers support learning for those students at home?

-Students at home follow their normal timetable supported by their normal teachers.
-Some live online interactions, some recorded content and some uploaded files will be shared through Class Charts and TEAMS.
-Teachers will be available to answer questions through the chat function on TEAMS.
-Year groups that have iPads will also be fully using the Onenote functionality of Microsoft 365 to help deliver lessons.